karawin/Ka-Radio32/HardwareConfig.md

 - **LCD CONTROL**
 O_LCD_TYPE		Type of lcd (see [addon.h](https://github.com/karawin/Ka-Radio32/blob/master/main/include/addon.h) file).
 O_LCD_ROTA		Control the rotation of the LCD, 0 no rotation, 1: rotation.
 O_LCD_OUT 		The tempo to light off the screen in seconds.
-0 is no tempo.
+0 if no tempo.
+O_LCD_STOP		The tempo to light off the screen on stop mode.
+0 if no tempo
+O_LCD_BLV		The percent of the backlight if hardware wired. range 0 to 100.
 O_DDMM_FLAG		The format of the date to display 0:MMDD, 1:DDMM.
 - **Buttons option**
 O_BTN0			The active level of buttons: 0=LOW, 1:HIGH  ( 0=Default)